dshuffma-ibm/intern-training-2016/README.md

 * Download and install the [Node.js Binaries](https://nodejs.org/en/).
 ![Node Download Page](images/node_js_download.png)
 * After its installed test it by opening a command prompt on your operating system
+	- To open a command prompt on windows open the start menu and type `cmd` then hit enter

 * Type node -v.
 Node should respond in kind: